-There are various different reasons why you might be struggling with your finances right now.
-For instance, you might have lost your job, have a spending habit, or perhaps you’re ill and can’t work.
-Whatever the reason, having money worries can be a cause of constant anxiety, so it’s important to reach out and get help from professionals, like Citizens Advice Bureau Debt Management and Debt Support Trust.
+Whether you’ve been made redundant, have a spending habit, or perhaps you’re ill and can’t work - whatever the reason for your money worries - it’s important to reach out and get help from professionals, like Citizens Advice Bureau Debt Management and Debt Support Trust.

 Your home may be repossessed if you do not keep up repayments on your mortgage.